 Error handling capabilities of the command protocol are intentionally limited.
-It is assumed that either a method specific to the link layer or a system reset can be used to restore the communications channel functionality.
+It is assumed that either a method specific to the link layer or a system reset can be used to restore communications channel functionality in the event of an irrecoverable error.